Table of Contents

-Gathering the right information from the start can help in preparing.
+Gathering the correct information from the start can help in preparing.
 Knowing what to expect with the legal process is vital.
 And choosing the right injury lawyer, in particular, is also paramount.
 Specific discovery rules govern lawsuits.

 After the filing of a lawsuit, attorneys use specific methods to obtain relevant information during court cases.
 This information can include personal injury case law, etc.

 In California personal injury cases, both the plaintiff and defense make a list of questions.
 First, they send these interrogatories to the other side.
 Next, the other side provides answers.

 So this is a simple process.
 First, you must mail “Form” and “Special Interrogatories” to the other side.
-These special questions seek to identify something.
+These particular questions seek to identify something.
 For example, they will ask for names, addresses, phone numbers, birth dates, employment, etc.

-“ADMIT the medical bills are reasonable,” etc. And of course, there are also “Requests for Production of Documents and Things,” that can force a party to turn over real documents and things like DVD’s, for inspection and examination.
+“ADMIT the medical bills are reasonable,” etc. And, of course, there are also “Requests for Production of Documents and Things” that can force a party to turn over actual documents and things like DVDs for inspection and examination.
 These are all known as informal discovery.

 Of course, the party that receives the interrogatories must provide proper answers to the questions they received.
 Along with these guidelines, there is a time frame.
-Thirty days from receipt, plus time for mailing.
+The standard rule is thirty days from receipt, plus time for mailing.